ahsansubzwari1/CS8803-MGT-LEADERSHIP/Initiative_Mid_Semester_Report.md

 ## What processes have you documented or begun documenting to ensure the sustainability of your initiative?
 Where are you hosting this procedure?
 What additional documentation do you plan to complete?

-The guide itself is the primary documentation artifact and is being developed in a dedicated Claude project, with version history maintained across sessions.
+The guide itself is the primary documentation.
 The final deliverable will be a polished, shareable document.
 For sustainability, the guide is structured so individual sections (e.g., PACE workflow, AWS workflow) can be updated independently as platforms evolve, without requiring a full rewrite.
 Additional documentation I plan to complete includes a maintenance checklist noting which sections are most likely to need updates (e.g., AWS pricing, PACE QoS levels) and suggested review cadence.

 ## How are you currently measuring progress toward your goals?
 What indicators of success or challenges have you identified so far?